 The mean $\mathrm{RM_{IGM}}$ full-sky maps are quantitatively analysed in Figure~\ref{CrossCorrLargeAngle}.
-The correlation function for these maps is calculated by first finding all unique pairs in $\langle \mathrm{RM_{IGM}} \rangle$ sample and their angular distances, which are then profiled in Figure~\ref{CrossCorrLargeAngle}.
-As it was expected already from analysing such maps, correlation function for all models fluctuate around zero; although in the uniform case it shows positive and negative correlations of the order of $10^2 \mathrm{(rad/m^2)^2}$ for angles $\lesssim \SI{90}{\degree}$ and for angles larger than $\SI{90}{\degree}$, respectively; correlation function shape reproduces cosine function, as predicted (see Appendix \ref{app:RMangle}).
-These angular scales correspond $ \sim \Gpc$ ($z=2$ redshift depths) scales; therefore, we expect that even with low RM grid densities, the current LoTSS survey should be able to detect traces of the PMF with coherence scales larger than the Hubble horizon, provided that the accuracy in the determination of RMs (also including the removal of foreground contamination) is similar to the one of simulations.
-We defer a more detailed study of this question to future work, while emphasising here that detection of such large-scale correlated PMF will also depend on $\mathrm{RM_{Gal}}$ removal techniques; in other words, current reconstruction of $\mathrm{RM_{Gal}}$ relies on an assumption that there should not be any large-angle ($\gtrsim \SI{0.02}{\degree}$) correlations in the sky which come from the extra-Galactic processes \citep{Hutschenreuteretal2021}.
-On the other hand, our $\mathrm{RM_{IGM}}$ models at high latitudes, together with $\mathrm{RM_{Gal}}$ models, can also be used to infer the parameter space in which $\mathrm{RM_{IGM}}$ can be distinguished from $\mathrm{RM_{Gal}}$; see e.g. \cite{Akahorietal_2013}.
+The correlation function for these maps is calculated by first finding all unique pairs in the $\langle \mathrm{RM_{IGM}} \rangle$ sample and their angular distances, which are then profiled in Figure~\ref{CrossCorrLargeAngle}.
+As was already expected from analysing such maps, the correlation function for all models fluctuates around zero; although in the uniform case, it shows positive and negative correlations on the order of $10^2 \mathrm{(rad/m^2)^2}$ for angles $\lesssim \SI{90}{\degree}$ and for angles larger than $\SI{90}{\degree}$, respectively; the correlation function shape reproduces cosine function, as predicted (see Appendix \ref{app:RMangle}).
+These angular scales correspond approximately gigaparsec ($z=2$ redshift depths) scales; therefore, we expect that even with low RM grid densities, the current LoTSS survey should be able to detect traces of the PMF with coherence scales larger than the Hubble horizon, provided that the accuracy in the determination of RMs (also including the removal of foreground contamination) is similar to that of simulations.
+We defer a more detailed study of this question to future work, while emphasising here that the detection of such large-scale correlated PMFs will also depend on $\mathrm{RM_{Gal}}$ removal techniques; in other words, the current reconstruction of $\mathrm{RM_{Gal}}$ relies on an assumption that there should not be any large-angle ($\gtrsim \SI{0.02}{\degree}$) correlations in the sky that come from the extra-Galactic processes \citep{Hutschenreuteretal2022}.
+On the other hand, our $\mathrm{RM_{IGM}}$ models at high latitudes, together with $\mathrm{RM_{Gal}}$ models, can also be used to infer the parameter space in which $\mathrm{RM_{IGM}}$ can be distinguished from $\mathrm{RM_{Gal}}$ (see e.g. \citealt{Akahorietal_2013}).